salesforceidentity/saml-idp/README.md

 saml-idp
 =================

+## March 2023 Update

+ Salesforce1 Platform has a built-in SAML Identity Provider.
+This project isn't needed for production deployments.
+Learn more here: [Enable Salesforce as a SAML Identity Provider](https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5)

+## What is this?
-A sample saml idp implementation in Apex.
-Very basic, but works.
-SP-init only.
-Supports HTTP Redirect binding for Requests, and HTTP POST for Responses.
+A sample SAML IdP implementation in Apex.
+It is SP-init only and supports HTTP Redirect binding for Requests, and HTTP POST for Responses.
 Tested against Google.

-NOTE: The Salesforce1 Platform has a built in SAML IDP, so this isn't required for any normal deployment.

-To get started:
+## To get started:

 1. Create an Object called SAML_Service_Provider__c with ACS_URL__c	URL(255), CertificateName__c Text(255), Entity_ID__c Text(255) (Unique Case Insensitive), and Issuer__c Text(255)
 2. Upload the static resource as public and all it js_inflate